wangziqi2013/wangziqi2013.github.io/_posts/2018-12-30-filtering-translation-bandwidth-with-virtual-caching.markdown

 requests with virtual addresses.
 In this case a local address translation is necessary since cache coherence generally use physical addresses.

-Synonym may occur in a virtual address cache as a result of multiple VAs mapping to the same PA.
-Without proper handling, multiple copies will be present in different blocks of the cache, each being potentially incoherent with the rest.
+Synonym may occur in a virtual address cache as a consequence of multiple VAs mapping to the same PA.
+Without proper handling, multiple copies of the same data will be present in different blocks of the cache, each being potentially incoherent with the rest.
 It is therefore important to enforce the rule that only one copy of the same physical address can reside in the cache even if different VAs are used to access the block.
 In our case we use BT to perform disambiguation as follows.
+When the IOMMU replies to a data fetch request, it tags the data with the PA where it is fetched from.
+We have described the scenario in the case that the PA has not yet existed in the BT or the bit is not set and do not elaborate here.
+In the opposite, if there is already an entry in BT and the bit is set, then we know synonym must have occurred, because the request must have been issued with a different VA than the current VA tag in the cache (otherwise the request will hit the cache and no request is issued).